Utena - Sailor Moon

 Did years of work on anime for a younger audience distort Ikuhara’s sense of anime humor?
 Is that why Utena’s comedy episodes contrast so jarringly with the serious episodes?

 A question about the story.
 The villains have various teleportation powers, which they use easily and frequently.
-The Sailor senshi can teleport as a group, but it’s cumbersome.
+The Sailor senshi can teleport as a group, but it’s cumbersome (and destroys the pavement).
 How did the bad guys ever lose?

 Magical girls.
 I read that Sailor Moon introduced the magical girl transformation sequence.
 Anthy’s transformation of Utena in the dueling arena is a magical girl transformation sequence.
 Utena’s transformation is not intrinsic to Utena but to Utena and Anthy as a pair, because the two are aspects of a whole.
+Anthy’s role in the transformation visually refers to Sailor Moon’s transformation (below).
 On the one hand, the transformation points out that Utena has the power of miracles, a kind of magic that acts for good.
 On the other hand, later we realize that the transformation is mediated by the planetarium projector, evil magic controlled by Akio and used by Anthy.
-Evil and the idealistic reaction to evil, or idealism and the evil reaction to idealism, are also aspects of a whole—from an abstract point of view, the same whole.
+Evil and the idealistic reaction to evil, or idealism and the evil reaction to idealism, are aspects of a whole—from an abstract point of view, the same whole.

-Chu-Chu is the magical girl mascot animal, which I imagine developed from the witch’s familiar.
+Chu-Chu can be the magical girl mascot animal, which I imagine developed from the witch’s familiar.
 Chu-Chu corresponds to Sailor Moon’s cat Luna... loosely.
+Usagi at first calls Luna her friend, and Anthy calls Chu-Chu her friend.
 Chu-Chu does not introduce Utena to her powers or act as a mentor, which are conventional magical mascot functions.
-Chu-Chu is mainly an authorial convenience and a way to make the show richer, a character who can quietly update the audience and stay out of the way of other action.
+From a story point of view, Chu-Chu is mainly an authorial convenience and a way to make the show richer, a character who can quietly update the audience and stay out of the way of other action.
+See Chu-Chu’s arc for my take on Chu-Chu’s true nature, which is not obvious on the surface.

 characters